AlexsLemonade/OpenScPCA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 ### Results

+_Delete this section if no results are associated with your pull request._

 _In this section, tell reviewers about what kinds of results (if any) your code produces._
+#### What is the name of your results bucket on S3?

+_Results should be [uploaded to your bucket](STUB_LINK docs on uploading results to S3) so they are available during review._

 #### What types of results does your code produce (e.g., table, figure)?